LeonardoRoosevelt/expense-tracker/README.md

 ### Record Delete
 click the delete button bellow to delete the information

+### Chart Display
+click the chart button to the chart display by category (bar or pie)

 ### Environment SetUp - 環境建置
 mongoDB: 3.6.0
 mongoose: 5.10.2